HarryPehkonen/tonic-theme/README.md

 ## License

 Soda Theme is licensed under the [Creative Commons Attribution-ShareAlike 3.0 License](http://creativecommons.org/licenses/by-sa/3.0/).
 You are free to share and remix the theme, however please abide by the license terms when doing so.

+Tonic Theme does not impose any additional license.

 The following details apply to the Creative Commons license "author specified" components: